National Skills University Provides Employment Opportunities To Skilled Women Of Rural Areas: VC - UrduPoint

 National Skills University Provides Employment Opportunities To Skilled Women Of Rural Areas: VC

-The vice chancellor of the first National Skills University of the country Dr Mukhtar Monday said the varsity would establish a digital skills village at national level to provide employment opportunities to the skilled women especially living in rural areas

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jan, 2020 ) :The vice chancellor of the first National Skills University of the country Dr Mukhtar Monday said the varsity would establish a digital skills village at national level to provide employment opportunities to the skilled women especially living in rural areas.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jan, 2020 ) :The Vice Chancellor of the first National Skills University,Islamabad Professor Dr Muhammad Mukhtar Monday said the varsity would establish a digital skills village at national level to provide employment opportunities to the skilled women especially living in rural areas.

 In an exclusive talk with APP, Dr Mukhtar said the admissions for the diploma and short courses in the university would be announced in March 2020.
 While, the admissions for the five degree programmes of BS level would be offered in September this year.

-Emphasizing the future goals of the university, the vice chancellor said that the skilled workforce would not only provide employability opportunities in the local industry, but also to the other Muslim countries.
+Emphasizing the future goals of the university, the vice chancellor said that the skilled workforce would not only provide employment opportunities in the local industry, but also to the other Muslim countries.

 "Pakistan had small number of industries so the focus would be made on the other Muslim countries to adjust our degree holder skilled youth," he remarked.